The following is a comprehensive guide on how to highlight and remove duplicates in Google Sheets.

-Duplicate data compromises the quality and accuracy of your performance metrics, sales dashboards, app kpis, decision-making, and other mission-critical efforts.
+Duplicate data compromises the quality and accuracy of your performance metrics, sales dashboards, decision-making, and other mission-critical efforts.
+That’s why you need an efficient data cleanup method to highlight and remove duplicates in Google Sheets.

-In this blog, we’ll provide step-by-step walkthrough on how to find duplicate data in Google Sheets and examples for all the different ways you can highlight duplicates in Google Sheets.
 Also, watch our video tutorial below for a complete guide on how to highlight duplicates in Google Sheets.

 Video Tutorial: How to Highlight Duplicates in Google Sheets